0xstj/Gensyn--Swarm-role/README.md

-# Gensyn--Swarm-role
-How to get Swarm role in Gensyn discord server
+# How to get Swarm role in Gensyn discord server